 Centaurs live in forests and mountains, dwelling in caves and hunting local game.
 They do not care for the hustle-and-bustle of the city, where the gravity of social norms weighs all too heavily.
 Such creatures are far more comfortable in limitless, open spaces.
 Perhaps that is why they value the company of the gods Dionysus and Pan so much.

 The image of a centaur is a unique one, but not one that is wholly Greek.
 There are a number of world mythologies that also boast half-horse beings, from India’s Kinnaras to the Russian Palkan.
-It begs the question as to where the image of humans with the body of a horse comes from; however, the answer may be a bit more obvious than it seems.
+It begs the question as to where the image of humans with the body of a horse comes from.

 What are Centaurs?